allinbits/labs/projects/gnoland/gno.land/r/stackdump000/grc000/litepaper.md

 ## Abstract

-This lite paper introduces the concept of **append-only Petri-net logic** for Governance Realm Contracts (GRCs).
+This lite paper introduces the concept of **append-only Petri-net logic** for GRC (gno.land equiv of ERC) Token Standards.

 Append-only semantics offer a path to upgrade on-chain models while preserving determinism, reproducibility, and composability.
 By extending nets through additions only — without mutation of existing rules — we achieve a rare balance between *immutability* and *evolution*.